BMW /2 motorcycle cylinder heads, butterheads, loose spark plug inserts, warped heads, gasket leakage

-In the early days it was common to find cracks in a head.
-At first I was very worried about this.
+In the early days, it was common to find cracks in the head.
+At first, I was very worried about this.

 The first real problems came up in about 1963 and reached gigantic proportions by 1965.
 Nearly all twins would have sticky valves within the first 5,000-10,000 miles.
 They would stick in the open position and in the worst cases, not close in time for full combustion.
 Instead of following the cam ramp down and closing gently, they would snap closed and make a giant bang.
 The owner might limp home, but many feared catastrophe and trailered them to my shop.

 We would remove the heads and valves for cleaning.
-The carbon would build up on the valve stem till it wouldn’t slid closed, even with the great spring pressure trying to close it.
-The build up of carbon would hollow out the inside of the valve guides.
+The carbon would build up on the valve stem till it wouldn’t slide closed, even with the great spring pressure trying to close it.
+The build-up of carbon would hollow out the inside of the valve guides.
 To clean off the valve stem it would take a wire wheel on a grinder.
 We had a special 7 and 8 mm reamers to clean out the guides.

 The next attempt was in 1966.
 All BMW motorcycles came out with rotating valves.
 The idea was that if the valves could rotate, then the carbon would get burned off equally all the way around.
 The idea was attractive, as a sticking valve would have more carbon on one side than the other.
 BMW changed the valve, keepers and retainer washer/cup at the top.
 This solution worked well.